 Can we apply olive oil on the skin daily?

 Yes.
-Olive oil is safe to use on the skin daily.
+Olive oil is safe to use on the skin daily for optimum hydration.

 Does olive oil darken skin?

 No, applying olive oil does not darken the skin.

 Yes, olive oil can leave the skin glowing and rejuvenated.

 Can I leave the olive oil on my face overnight?